gdjohnson/TK21/README.md

 This service only works for [[simple-style]] wiki links.
 Hopefully we can fork and add the desired getfunctionality.
 1. `yarn global add @andymatuschak/note-link-janitor`
 2. `note-link-janitor /PATH/TK21/texts`

+## Code style
+This is a semicolon-free codebase!
+The only time to use semicolons is when you're running multiple methods on the same line, or similar compilation ambiguities.